Acodei Data Processing Agreement

 11.1 Information.
 Acodei will make available to User all information reasonably necessary to demonstrate compliance with this DPA and Data Protection Laws in relation to User Personal Data.

 11.2 Audits.
-Where required by Data Protection Laws and subject to reasonable notice, confidentiality, and security restrictions, User (or its independent auditor, not a competitor of Acodei) may conduct an audit of Acodei’s Processing of User Personal Data.
+Where required by Data Protection Laws and subject to reasonable notice, confidentiality, and security restrictions, User (or its independent auditor, not a competitor of Acodei) may conduct an audit of Acodei’s processing of User Personal Data.
 Audits will:

 12. Liability